The lattice of varieties of monoids: Initial information

-The lattice $\mathbb{MON}$ does not contain analogues of two important sublattices of $\mathbb{SEM}$: the lattice $\mathbb{NIL}_{\sem}$ of nil-varieties of semigroups and the lattice $\mathbb{PERM}_{\sem}$ of all \emph{permutative} varieties, that is, varieties satisfying an identity of the form
+The lattice $\mathbb{MON}$ does not contain analogues of two important sublattices of $\mathbb{SEM}$: the lattice $\mathbb{NIL}_\mathsf{sem}$ of nil-varieties of semigroups and the lattice $\mathbb{PERM}_\mathsf{sem}$ of all \emph{permutative} varieties, that is, varieties satisfying an identity of the form

-where $\pi$ is a non-trivial permutation on the set $\{1,2,\dots,n\}$.
+where $\pi$ is a non-trivial permutation of the set $\{1,2,\dots,n\}$.
 The semigroup variety $\mathbf K$ given on page~\pageref{variety K} is an example of a nil-variety, while every variety of commutative semigroups is permutative.

-The lattice $\mathbb{NIL}_{\sem}$, which was the subject of a series of works by Vernikov and Volkov (see~\cite[Section~7]{Shevrin-Vernikov-Volkov-09}), has a very complex structure.
-In particular, it does not satisfy any non-trivial identity; see~\cite[Section~12]{Shevrin-Vernikov-Volkov-09}.
+The lattice $\mathbb{NIL}_\mathsf{sem}$ has a very complex structure; see Shevrin \textit{et~al.}\@ \cite[Section~7]{Shevrin-Vernikov-Volkov-09}; in particular, it does not satisfy any non-trivial identity \cite{Jezek-76,Korjakov-82}.
 However, since every nil-monoid is obviously singleton, the lattice $\mathbb{MON}$ does not contain non-trivial nil-varieties.

-The lattice $\mathbb{PERM}_{\sem}$ also does not satisfy any non-trivial identity; see~\cite{Korjakov-82} or~\cite[Section~12]{Shevrin-Vernikov-Volkov-09}.
+The lattice $\mathbb{PERM}_\mathsf{sem}$ also does not satisfy any non-trivial identity~\cite{Burris-Nelson-71b}.
 It is obvious, however, that every permutative monoid is commutative.
 Thus, in the monoid case, the lattice of permutative varieties ``collapses'' to the lattice $\mathbb{COM}$, whose structure turns out to be very simple; see Theorem~\ref{struct of COM}.